 Most of us have at one time or another found ourselves at the end of a pool cue with “a lot of green” between us and the ball we want to sink.
 There is a lot of table between the cue ball and the ball we want to hit just right.

-Thanks to an excellent article on Entrepreneur.com from 2014, I’ve discovered that visitors to our website may be experiencing the same thing.
+Thanks to an excellent article on Entrepreneur.com, I’ve discovered that visitors to our website may be experiencing the same thing.
 Author Nate Desmond introduced Fitt’s Law, which he states this way:

 Fitt’s Law proposes that time required to move your mouse to a target area (like a sign-up button) is a function of (1) distance to the target and (2) size of the target.